HChandar/New-York-Taxi-Analysis/README.md

 # New-York-Taxi-Analysis
-To study the performance of new york city's yellow cabs over time
+A study of New York city's yellow cabs over time